Angel-Ceballos/smart-parking/README.md

 Prerequisite
 ------------

   The first step is to install a JetPack copy on your Jetson system.
 If you have not done this, follow the [Nvidia tutorial](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).
 In my case, I have JetPack-4.6.
 Also JK Jung recomeds following these steps, [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/) and/or [Setting up Jetson Xavier NX](https://jkjung-avt.github.io/setting-up-xavier-nx/).
+Here is a summary of the commands you need to run.

+   1. Add CUDA toolkit related paths to the environment variables.

+      ```shell
+      $ ./install_basics.sh
+      ```

+   2. Create an 8GB memory swap because the Jetson Nano has only 4GB of ram.

+      ```shell
+      $ sudo fallocate -l 8G /mnt/8GB.swap
+      $ sudo mkswap /mnt/8GB.swap
+      $ sudo swapon /mnt/8GB.swap
+      ```

+   3. Add `mnt/8GB.swap  none  swap  sw 0  0`   to /etc/fstab, for this I used nano.

+      ```shell
+      $ sudo su
+      $ nano /etc/fstab
+      ```

+   4. Check your swap memory (maybe you will need to reboot).

+      ```shell
+      $ free -m
+                  total        used        free      shared  buff/cache   available
+      Mem:           3956        3265          72          63         617         469
+      Swap:         10170        1804        8365
+      ```

 The target Jetson system must have TensorRT libraries installed.